 Rasmussen: “Dedicate more time to having new positive emotional experiences and doing things that inspire you, like reading spiritual books, being in nature, or travel.
 Inspiration and breaking from routine help change the way we think and breeds more inspiration.
-Our brains can’t manufacture the chemicals required for happiness and creativity and those for fight and flight at the same time, so building novelty and experiences that we enjoy into our days is important for mental health, whether we are dealing with anxiety or depression or not.
+Our brains can’t manufacture the chemicals required for happiness and creativity and those for fight and flight at the same time, so building novelty and experiences that we enjoy our days is important for mental health, whether we are dealing with anxiety or depression or not.
 When we are depressed or anxious, the mind is trying to tell us something, and most of us are so busy we are not able to pay attention.
-Whatever you can remove from your plate, remove it at least temporarily, and give yourself the space to process and reprogram.
+Whatever you can remove from your plate, remove it at least temporarily, and give yourself space to process and reprogram.
 When we activate the parasympathetic nervous system by relaxing, we actually become less prone to stress and negative thinking.”

 Saenz: “One of the main questions professionals ask diagnostically is: ‘To what degree are the symptoms impacting your life functioning — are you able to sleep, eat, do your job and have good relationships?’
 When you start getting to a point where two or three or four of those are impaired, not just for a day or not just a week, but when that becomes your normal, then certainly that would be considered clinical depression.
-Apart from going to a mental health professional for therapy or a medical professional for medication, one of the most important coping factors with any stressor, but certainly mental illness, is relationship.
+Apart from going to a mental health professional for therapy or a medical professional for medication, one of the most important coping factors with any stressor, but certainly, mental illness, is a relationship.
 So as soon as you can, whether it is your spouse or your parent or a friend, invite them into the process.
 Don’t do it alone.”